 How To “Reverse” Reverse Cycling And Reclaim Your Nighttime Sleep

 While it’s true that some parents can really benefit from reverse cycling, and may prefer to keep it going for a period of time, we know most of you likely see reverse cycling as a problem and are looking for ways to solve it.
-Not to worry – we can help with that and help you night wean!
+Not to worry.
+We can help with that and help you night wean!
 Check out our suggestions below for coping with and gently solving your baby’s reverse cycling:

 - FOR DISTRACTIBLE BABIES: If your baby’s a distracted eater, Miriam has these recommendations to offer: